DrLack47/DrLack47/README.md

-# Hi, take a look
+# Hey, take a look
 ## I’m currently learning...
 - 🎓 JavaScript on [**Undefined Academy**](https://undefined.academy/) for been a Full-Stack developer.
 - 🤓 English (B1) and Colombian Sing Language (B1)